 In addition to these generalizations, we remove the hypothesis that $V_L$ has a conformal vector, instead considering homogeneous vertex algebra automorphisms.
 This effectively means we allow ourselves to consider commutative rings $R$ where the determinant of $L$ is not invertible.
 The fact that we still get a uniform description of the automorphism group is somewhat surprising, since $V_L$ is no longer a simple vertex algebra when $\det L = 0$ in $R$.
-In particular, the full ring of endomorphisms can become much larger than normally expected over such $R$.
+In particular, there may be quotients with exceptionally large symmetry.
 One concrete example is the $A_2$ lattice over $\bF_3$, whose vertex algebra has a simple quotient with automorphism group $G_2(3)$: see \cite{GL13}, Proposition 6.1 and Theorem 6.3 \footnote{We thank C. H. Lam for bringing this example to our attention.}.